orill/orill/docs/techfeatures.rst

 DIAG
 ^^^^

-The DIAG method works with the diagonalization of the evolution matrix.
+The DIAG method works with the diagonalization of the evolution matrix in ℂ field, which is more general than the Bateman+TTA method.
 If diagonalization is possible, each eigenvalue is the decay constant of the corresponding eigenvector.
 Then, computing nuclides at numerous time steps is very easy.
 Pure decay matrix are often diagonalizable.
-Unfortunately, burn-up matrix with numerous fission products are not, because of too much forks and loops inside the chains.
+Unfortunately, burn-up matrix with too much forks and loops in he chains are not.
 If diagonalization is impossible, the DIAG method will fail.

 Inside ORILL engine